marcelledantas/marcelledantas/README.md

 I work as a fullstack developer in Brazil 🇧🇷. 👋

 Constantly learning how to develop Software.
-I have the opportunity to work in Java Spring Boot projects using MVC Architecture and Angular on Front-End.
+I have the opportunity to work with Java and .NET projects using MVC Architecture.
+Also, using Angular on Front-End.
-Currently, I am an undergraduate pursuing my bachelor's in Computer Engineering \o/
 <br>